 Create button at the top of the

 Once submitted, the device is not automatically available to all users.
 Instead, it is only available to you with your developer key, which you can retrieve from your user profile if you have already been approved to be a developer.
 You should be able to test your device right away using the Web Almond interface.
-While if you want to test on Android Almond, you need one more step: go to settings and enable cloud sync.
+For more details about testing, see the Testing Guide.

 If you click on Almond Status and Logs on the sidebar,

 you will access the status of your Almond.
 In particular, you get access

 console.error from your code to print in these logs.